Buy Gemstones and Crystals Online & know the difference

 For any stone to be considered as a Gemstone it must have the three essential attributes of beauty, rarity and durability.
 These three are a must have.
 If any one attribute is missing or compromised then the stone cannot be called as a Gemstone.
 But is it so simple?
 Here is a brief discussion of these three essential attributes:

 Beauty: Even though beauty lies in the eyes of the beholder and is pretty subjective a majority of people will arrive at a common conclusion between what is beautiful and what is not?
-The beauty of a Gemstone is basically made up of the C’s of cut, colour, and clarity.
+The beauty of a Gemstone is basically made up of the cut, colour, and clarity.

 Since describing each of them is beyond the scope of this piece, detailed information about them is hyperlinked in the preceding sentence and you can read more if you are so inclined.